Skip to content

 API KeyOptional Bearer token.
 Leave empty if the server requires no authentication.

 Enable the MCP toggle in the chat toolbar to activate the configured servers.
 Peon AI connects to all servers on toggle-on and disconnects on toggle-off.
+If any server fails to connect, all servers are disconnected and an error is shown.

 Notes